DuncanMPlate/ETL_FINANCE_PROJECT/README.md

 ## Questions Answered
 _____________________________

+The end user can utilize our database by running additional queries.
+It is also feasible to use Matplotlib to create and generate graphs and charts for visualization.

 Following are some future querying and analysis examples a user can perform by utilizing our database:

 1. Compare